solariss13/iceland-map-app/README.md

 -option for users to add markers on the map

 **Issues**:

 After reaching the last step in completing the app it became clear that it's not possible to use Instagram API and instead of that I had to resolve fetching images with Customer Search API provided by Google.

+There's definitely a need to clean up the code & improve safety.
+There are few styling improvements to add in mobile view.